 These days jalapeño peppers are everywhere.
-They are carried in most supermarkets, they flavor many hot sauces, and they have even invaded the snack aisle flavoring chips, pretzels, and a whole lot more.
-It’s unlikely you’ll need a jalapeño substitute because you can’t find this extremely popular chili in your area, but maybe you’re just looking for a step-up in heat or a subtle difference in flavor?
+They are carried in most supermarkets, they flavor many hot sauces, and they even invade the snack aisle flavoring chips, pretzels, and more.
+It’s unlikely you’ll need a jalapeño substitute because you can’t find this extremely popular chili in your area, but maybe you’re just looking for a step-up in spiciness or a subtle difference in flavor?
 Something to add some flair?
 Here we outline a few of our favorites that follow the jalapeño’s lead, but provide a little extra something (or less, for one), whether in heat or flavor.

 The heat bump: Serrano pepper